JulzDave/Schematics-Extension/README.md

-# Mataf NX-NestJS schematic
+# Mataf schematics

-This is an installer for the custom Mataf NX-NestJS dedicated plugin schematic.
+This is an installer for the custom Mataf schematics.

 ## Features
+`Mataf Schematics` is a workflow tool that applies transformations to your newly created projects.
+It is designed to improve your development productivity by adding scaffolding to your project, including best practices and standards, with security in mind. <br />
+Amongst the differnt features, `Mataf Schematics` adds support for:

+>- Swagger OpenAPI Specification
+>- GZIP Compression
+>- Elastic APM
+>- Cross-Origin Resource Sharing
+>- Security best practices (e.g `helmet`, `csurf`)

+Currently, this extension supports:
+1. `NestJS` projects.
-Currently, this extension only supports `NestJS` plugins on an `@nrwl/NX` workspace
+2. `NestJS` plugins on a `@nrwl/NX` workspace.

 ## Requirements
+All the schematics are designed to be applied on a newly created project.
+>**`:warning:`** `Applying the schematics on a WIP project will override vital files, resulting in a filesystem corruption.`

+### NX-NestJS
--   This extension will not work outside of an `@nrwl/NX` workspace.
+-   This extension will not work outside of an `@nrwl/NX` workspace root directory.
 -   A `NestJS` plugin must already be installed to apply the schematic.
+-   `workspace.json` must be present in the workspace root folder for the schematic to work.
+### NestJS
+-   This extension will not work outside of an `NestJS` project root directory.
+-   `nest-cli.json` must be present in the root folder for the schematic to work.

 ## Instructions

 1. Activate the command-line (`Ctrl+Shift+P`) and enter `"Mataf schematic"`.
 2. Choose the relevant schematic.
-3. You will thereafter be prompted with a use-case specific instruction in the terminal.
+3. You will thereafter be prompted with the related instruction by the terminal.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

--   `myExtension.enable`: enable/disable this extension
--   `myExtension.thing`: set to `blah` to do something

 ## Release Notes

+This extension currently supports:
+1. `NestJS` projects.
-This extension currently supports `NestJS` plugins that exist in a `nrwl/NX` workspace.
+2. `NestJS` plugins on a `@nrwl/NX` workspace.

 ### 1.0.0